-You know what I mean.
-A points-counting, scale-weighing, tunic-wearing crazy person.
+You know what I mean…

-I graduated from Tufts University with a BA in sociology, before receiving my certification in coaching from the Institute for Integrative Nutrition (a groovy, holistic nutrition school that talks about feelings AND food – talk to me if you want to learn more).
-I’ve spent an inordinate amount of time studying spiritual practices, including but not limited to Zen Meditation at Ryukoku University in Japan, and Transpersonal Psychology in Bali, Indonesia (I trained with a master and did work-study on her farm).
-I am also the editor of Mirror Mirror: Reflections on the Way We Look, an exploratory anthology of body-image related prose.
-I’m really into Geneen Roth, Mama Gena, and Barbara Kruger, if you know who those people are.
-If you don’t, google them immediately.
+Some extras about me, for those of you who are curious…I graduated from Tufts University with a BA in sociology (a discipline which has informed my coaching substantially), and received my certification in health coaching from the Institute for Integrative Nutrition.
+I spent several years of my young adult life studying various spiritual practices, including but not limited to Zen Meditation at Ryukoku University in Japan, and Transpersonal Psychology in Bali, Indonesia.
+I am also the editor of Mirror Mirror: Reflections on the Way We Look, an exploratory anthology of body image related prose.

 I’m really into body positive photography, pleasure as a spiritual practice, and have very strong opinions about why most people are getting the “emotional eating” conversation backwards.
 If you’re interested in my point of view, here’s the link to get my emails once more…